MarioKuzmanov/Machine-Translation/README.md

 <h2 align="center">Part of <i>Grapheme to Phoneme</i> Shared Task </h2>

+## Setup
-<p>In order to run the project locally, you will need to at least install `streamlit`.
-Clone the project at a folder, open it
-and then type `streamlit run main.py` in the command line.
-Now, you can explore my work in any modern browser. </p>
+In order to run the project locally, you will need to at least install `streamlit`.
+Clone the project at a folder, open it and then type `streamlit run main.py` in the command line.
+Now, you can explore my work in any modern browser.

+---